-WASHINGTON – U.S. Senators Ben Cardin and Barbara A. Mikulski (both D-Md.) today announced the Ellerslie Volunteer Fire Department has been awarded $29,450 in federal funding through the U.S. Department of Homeland Security’s Assistance to Firefighters Grant (AFG) program to purchase new effective and efficient firefighting hoses.
-As a senior member of the Senate Appropriations Committee, Senator Mikulski fights each year to increase federal funding for the fire grants program.
+WASHINGTON, D.C. – U.S. Senators Benjamin L. Cardin and Barbara A. Mikulski (both D-Md.) today announced the City of Cumberland has been awarded $156,111 in federal funding through the U.S. Department of Homeland Security’s Assistance to Firefighters Grant (AFG) program to purchase firefighting equipment.
+As a member of the Homeland Security Appropriations Subcommittee, Senator Mikulski fights each year to increase federal funding for the fire grants program.
 Senator Cardin is a member of the Finance and Budget committees.

 “Now more than ever, we need to make sure that our first responders have the resources they need to protect our families and communities,” Senator Cardin said.
 “From fires to natural disasters to possible terrorist threats, these brave men and women put their lives on the line for all of us.
 Federal investment in our first responders is vital because we must ensure that they have the equipment and training they need to protect us from harm and to perform their jobs safely and efficiently.”

 “I know how important this funding is to Maryland communities – often it’s the difference between life and death.
 First responders protect our homes and communities, and the federal government has a responsibility to protect them by providing them with the tools they need to do their jobs safer and smarter,” Senator Mikulski said.
 “Every day when our first responders report for duty, they don’t know what they will face.
 That’s why I fight every year for the equipment, training, and staffing our protectors and communities deserve.”